-- When a Safeguarding/child protection concern is identified, however minor, the member of staff will immediately discuss any concerns with the Child Protection Officer (CPO) and record them on the school's Yellow Concern Form (copies of which are in the staffroom). - It is easier to identify signs of physical abuse than emotional abuse, but when you know a child well and know that behaviour is out of character this may indicate that emotional abuse is taking place.
+- When a Safeguarding/child protection concern is identified, however minor, the member of staff will immediately discuss any concerns with the Child Protection Officer (CPO) and record them on CPOMS.
+For those who are not confident with this online method, the school's Yellow Concern Form should be used (copies of which are in the staffroom). - It is easier to identify signs of physical abuse than emotional abuse, but when you know a child well and know that behaviour is out of character this may indicate that emotional abuse is taking place.